KU-MedAI/gLM4DNV-ASD/data/README.md

 ---

 ## Data Access
-- De novo variant data
+- De novo variant and severity annotations data
-  - Due to data access restrictions, raw datasets cannot be distributed in this repository.
+  - Access to the raw datasets must be obtained directly from the original data providers.
 - Fine-tuning task data
 Fine-tuning tasks were constructed using publicly available datasets: